Connor Wong Preview, Player Props: Red Sox vs. Rays

 Connor Wong At The Plate

-- Wong has driven home a run in 26 games this season (23.4%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on one occasion..
+- Wong has driven home a run in 26 games this year (23.2%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on one occasion..

-- He has scored a run in 44 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.